docker then followed by a

 docker container run --interactive --tty nginx:alpine sh

-- run container and keep STDIN open even
+--interactive - run container and keep STDIN open even

-- allocate a pseudo-TTYAlternate command:
+if not attached--tty - allocate a pseudo-TTYAlternate command:

 docker container run -it nginx:alpine sh

-programWhen running a sh
+sh programWhen running a sh program:

-To check status of all containers:
+exitCtrl+DTo check status of all containers:

 docker container ps --all